 You should consult with your doctor before starting an exercise program

-Before you start exercising, it is important to talk to your doctor and get his or her OK.
+Before you start exercising, it is important to talk to your doctor first.
 Ask your doctor whether it is safe to engage in certain activities when you are experiencing an RA flare.
 Ask what alterations you can make to activities to protect your joints from further damage.

 How long and how often should I exercise?